-'End this carnage': Trump, 2020 Dems lead response to El Paso mass shooting
+Trump, 2020 Dems condemn El Paso mass shooting: 'Act of cowardice'

 The Walmart corporate account tweeted "We're in shock over the tragic events at Cielo Vista Mall in El Paso, where store 2201 & club 6502 are located.
 We’re praying for the victims, the community & our associates, as well as the first responders.
 We’re working closely with law enforcement & will update as appropriate."

-Attorney General William P. Barr released a statement saying “The Justice Department joins in mourning with the people of El Paso, Texas.
+Attorney General William Barr released a statement saying, “The Justice Department joins in mourning with the people of El Paso, Texas.
 Those who commit such atrocities should be held accountable swiftly and to the fullest extent the law allows.”

 El Paso Mayor Dee Margo also tweeted his sympathies for his city on behalf of himself and his wife, Adair.